-As it’s Bonfire Night we thought we’d give Haven fans a little history lesson on why November the 5th is the brightest nights of them all, as well as some top tips on making the best bonfire!You probably know this already but the tradition of bonfire night dates back to the 17th Century when on 5 November 1605 a man called Guy Fawkes, a member of the Gunpowder Plot, was arrested for trying to blow up the House of Lords.
+As it’s Bonfire Night we thought we’d give Haven fans a little history lesson on why November the 5th is the brightest night of them all, as well as some top tips on making the best bonfire!You probably know this already but the tradition of bonfire night dates back to the 17th Century when on 5 November 1605 a man called Guy Fawkes, a member of the Gunpowder Plot, was arrested for trying to blow up the House of Lords.
 The plot failed so to celebrate that King James 1 survived people lit bonfires all over London… this tradition has remained and now lots of people celebrate all over the UK.

 How to build a bonfire

 Building a bonfire is a fun activity for all the family and friends.
 When I was a child we used to get permission from the council to organise a bonfire on the field opposite our house.
 All the mums used to make hot chocolate, flapjacks and Parkin (my mum was from Leeds and this was a Yorkshire tradition, it’s a very yummy cake made from black treacle).
 Then when the fire died down we put on jacket potatoes wrapped in foil and chestnuts for us all to munch on.
 It’s a great way to get rid of any old wood especially if you’ve been doing some pruning.
 A bit obvious but just make sure you choose a good spot away from the house, trees, fences and plants as heat will damage just as much as fire will and you don’t want to destroy growth for next year.